 - Cordyceps: This refers to a group of fungi which helps keep fatigue at bay and increase exercise endurance.
 Cordyceps is also used in testosterone supplements, including some of our favorite T-booster stacks of 2017.

 - Glycerol: A triglyceride which helps the body retain more water and consequently, improve hydration.
-Some experts also believe glycerol can help enhance muscle pumps.
+Furthermore, some experts believe glycerol can help enhance muscle pumps.

 - Nitric oxide: A popular bodybuilding supplement ingredient which helps boost circulation, dilate blood vessels, and increase muscle pumps.
 Nitric oxide also helps improve nutrient uptake to the muscles for faster recovery.